 How quickly after treatment can I return to normal activities?

 Many patients resume normal activities immediately.
 Dr. Gupta may recommend you refrain from very strenuous activities (such as heavy lifting) for a week after the treatment.

 Are there any potential risks and complications associated with balloon sinus dilation?

 As with any medical intervention, potential risks and complications exist with balloon sinus dilation.
 All patients should consult their doctors to determine if their conditions present any special risks.
-Your physician will review potential complications of balloon sinus dilation at consultation.
+Your physician will review the potential complications of balloon sinus dilation at the consultation.
 Possible side effects include but are not limited to post-operative bleeding; pain and swelling; allergic reaction to anesthesia or other medications administered during the procedure; or infection.
 Your condition may not respond to this treatment.

 Is balloon sinus dilation suitable for everyone?

 Only your physician can tell you if balloon sinus dilation is a viable option to treat your sinusitis.
 Experience has shown that many patients with recurring or persistent sinusitis can be treated with balloon sinus dilation.

 Discuss Balloon Sinus Dilation with Dr. Gupta today!

 Dr. Gupta is a trained and experienced user of balloon sinus dilation technologies.
 Make an appointment with Dr. Gupta today to determine if balloon sinus dilation is right for you.